bytefish/bytefish.de/blog/neo4j_at_scale_airline_dataset.md

 ### Benchmark Configuration ###

 Take all these figures with a grain of salt.
-The machine I am working on doesn't have a SSD, nor did I parallelize writes to Neo4j or did I do Neo4j performance tuning.
+The machine I am working on doesn't have a SSD, I did not parallelize the writes to Neo4j and I didn't change the Neo4j configuration.
 Also keep in mind, that I am not an expert with the Cypher Query Language, so I am sure the queries can be written differently to improve the throughput.

 #### Neo4j ####